modernmt/modernmt/README.md

 MMT comes with a limited Google Translate API key.
 Matecat kindly provide unlimited fair usage access to their API to MMT users.

-You can add your Google Translate editing this file:
+You can select your Google Translate API Key by typing:
 ```
-mmt.conf.json
+./mmt evaluate --gt-key YOUR_GOOGLE_TRANSLATE_API_KEY
 ```